This post was updated June 13, 2019.

-Over the summer, Gov. Roy Cooper signed a new expungement law that will make it easier for people to have their criminal record expunged if they have been convicted of and served time for nonviolent crimes and have proven they can stay out of trouble with the law.
+In 2017, Gov. Roy Cooper signed the North Carolina expungement law that made it easier for people to have their criminal record expunged if they have been convicted of and served time for nonviolent crimes and have proven they can stay out of trouble with the law.

 Criminal records eligible for expungement in North Carolina are generally limited to three categories:

 - A first-time, nonviolent offense committed more than 15 years ago

 - A first-time offense committed under age 18/22